Cost of Divorce in Texas

 Every new divorce case in Texas requires paying the filing fee.

-Most counties charge between $350 and $401, depending on the involvement of minor children.
+Most counties charge between $350 and $401, depending on the County and the involvement of minor children.

 Cost of Traditional Divorce in Texas